 Chem 500 - 699 are graduate courses that are also open to advanced undergraduates and are usually taken in the senior year.
 These courses are listed in DukeHub and registration is through DukeHub.

 Pharm 350 has been offered fall semester only, while Pharm 360 has been offered in spring semester only.
 Enrollments tend to be limited.
-Majors having difficulty in enrolling in either course can also consider Pharm 533 and/or Pharm 554 as replacement courses, with the permission of the DUS.
+Majors having difficulty in enrolling in either course can also consider Pharm 533 and/or Pharm 554 as replacement courses, with the permission from Dr. Cox.
 Note that both Pharm 533 and Pharm 554 are usually only offered in fall semester.
 Students intending to take Pharm 360 should note that it is often offered at the same time as Chem 302, so students who intend to take both should plan carefully.

 Majors who wish to begin independent study this semester should start by finding a research director and confirming with them their willingness to sponsor your independent study.
-When you have found and confirmed your research director, complete the independent study form.
-Bring it to suite 1219, room 1217 of FFSC and give it to the DUS assistant, Mrs. Rosenthal, or to Dr. Roy in FFSC 1222.
+When you have found and confirmed your research director, complete the independent study form and email it to email@example.com.

-If your independent study is in the chemistry department, Dr. Roy can give you a permission number for the appropriate section of Chem 393.
+If your independent study is in the chemistry department, the DUS can give you a permission number for the appropriate section of Chem 393.
 You can then register for independent study using DukeHub.

-If your independent study is outside the chemistry department, Dr. Roy will need to approve that the project is sufficiently chemical/molecular oriented to count toward chemistry major requirements and requirements for Graduation with Distinction in Chemistry.
+If your independent study is outside the chemistry department, the DUS will need to approve that the project is sufficiently chemical/molecular oriented to count toward chemistry major requirements and requirements for Graduation with Distinction in Chemistry.
 When the project has been approved, you need to obtain a permission number in order to register as follows.

 Download the independent study form.
 If you wish to continue an approved independent study with the same research director, complete the independent study form by writing no changes from first semester.
 If you are changing research directors or changing to a project that differs significantly from the one that has been approved, fill out the form in detail and request approval for the changes.
-Bring the form to suite 1219, room 1217 of FFSC and give it to the DUS assistant, Mrs. Rosenthal.
+Email the form to firstname.lastname@example.org and discuss with Dr. Cox, if needed.
 If your research is in the department, the appropriate course would be Chem 394, 493, or 494.
 If your research is outside of the department, then please follow the registration procedure described above for the first semester of independent study.